Ngāti Te Wehi: History

 Te Wehi is the founding ancestor of the Ngāti Te Wehi iwi.
-Achieving this by securing back a sacred dog skin war cloak or Kahu Kuri (dog-skin korowai were the most prestigious of Maori cloaks) also a war club or pounamu mere, items that no other local chief could obtain but by the mana(prestige) of his father Pakaue, who got killed for them anyway by Tautini-moko (the son of Tuahu-māhina, the local Kawhia Chief) who was jealous as he was refused the High Chiefly and sacred items.
+Achieving this by recapturing a sacred dog skin war cloak, or Kahu Kuri (dog-skin korowai were the most prestigious of Māori cloaks), and also a mere pounamu (jade club), items that no other local chief could obtain.
+But he was able to by the mana (prestige) of his father Pakaue, who was killed for them anyway by Tautini-moko (the son of Tuahu-māhina, the local Kāwhia Chief) who was jealous as he was refused the High Chiefly and sacred items.

-Te Wehi or Te Wehi Te Kihi parents are father Pakaue & mother Koata of Ngāti Koata, Pakaue is of Ngāti Tū-irirangi/Ngāti Wairere.
-There are a few versions to the whakapapa of who were the parents of Pakaue according to Ngāti Te Wehi Kāumatua and Kūia during the Waitangi hearings held at Ngāruawāhia in 1908-09 both Kauki Tauira of Ngaati Te Wehi and Te Kamanomano of Ngati Reko state the whakapapa of Pakaue and reference to Tuhorotini a son of Tuirirangi and Koura Tuwhea of Ngāti Wairere to be Pakaue's parents.
+Te Wehi's (or Te Wehi Te Kihi) parents are father Pakaue & mother Koata of Ngāti Koata, Pakaue is of Ngāti Tū-irirangi/Ngāti Wairere.
+There are a few versions to the whakapapa of who were the parents of Pakaue according to Ngāti Te Wehi Kāumatua and Kūia during the Waitangi hearings held at Ngāruawāhia.
+In 1908-09, both Kauki Tauira of Ngaati Te Wehi and Te Kamanomano of Ngāti Reko state the whakapapa of Pakaue and reference to Tuhorotini a son of Tūirirangi and Koura Tuwhea of Ngāti Wairere to be Pakaue's parents.
 Te Wehi's mum Koata according to Tainui is of the Ngāti Mahanga, Ngāti Mahuta & Ngāti Mango people.